-- 1. Local Authority's Curriculum Policy Statement. - 2.
-Local Authority's Syllabus for R.E. - 3.
-School Policy documentation. - 4.
-Any statutory documents sent to schools by the DfE and relating to parents. - 5.
-Timetables and syllabuses currently used in school. - 6.
-Children's National Curriculum Records. - 7.
-Any published Inspection Reports which refer expressly to the school. - 8.
-Arrangements made by the Local Authority for the consideration of complaints about the school curriculum. - 9.
-Minutes of Governing Body meetings. - 10.
-Standard Assessment Tests (S.A.T.s) results. - 11.
-Attendance figures.
+- 1. Local Authority's Syllabus for R.E. - 2.
+School Policy documentation. - 3.
+Any statutory documents sent to schools by the DfE and relating to parents. - 4.
+Timetables and syllabuses currently used in school. - 5.
+Children's National Curriculum Records. - 6.
+Any published Inspection Reports which refer expressly to the school. - 7.
+Arrangements for the consideration of complaints about the school. - 8.
+Minutes of Governing Body meetings. - 9.
+Standard Assessment Tests (S.A.T.s) results. - 10.
+Attendance data.